 - Scarcity: Why Having Too Little Means So Much, by Sendhil Mullainathan and Eldar Shafir

-Authors Sendhil Mullainathan (@m_sendhil) and Eldar Shafir share cutting-edge research in behavioral science and behavioral economics to demonstrate that it is, in fact, the mindset of scarcity that’s behind a number of the problems associated with modern life.
-In a compelling fashion, they also outline how we can better manage our perception of scarcity in order to truly thrive.
+Authors Sendhil Mullainathan (@m_sendhil) and Eldar Shafir share cutting-edge research in behavioral science and behavioral economics to demonstrate that the mindset of scarcity is behind many of modern life’s problems.
+In a compelling fashion, they also outline how better managing our perception of scarcity can help us thrive.

 - Nudge: Improving Decisions About Health, Wealth, and Happiness, by Richard Thaler & Cass Sunstein

-With over 1.5M copies sold and named Best Book of the Year by The Economist, Nudge is one of those little behavioral economics books with an outsized impact.
+With over 1.5M copies sold and named Best Book of the Year by The Economist, Nudge is one of the most influential behavioral economic books of all time.
 At its heart, Nudge is about how we make choices, and how to make better ones.

 Nobel Prize winner Richard Thaler (@R_Thaler) and Harvard Law professor Cass Sunstein (@CassSunstein) demonstrate that choices are always presented in a non-neutral way, and our susceptibility to bias leaves us vulnerable to making poor choices.
 By installing smart “choice architecture,” we can nudge both ourselves and others into better decisions, without restricting the freedom we value.

-Did you know giving CEOs large bonuses actually makes many less productive?
-How about the fact that confusing directions can actually help you?
+Did you know giving some CEOs large bonuses actually makes them less productive?
+Would you have thought that confusing directions can actually help you?